starskyzheng/panpop/README.md

   This was a minimal example, which should be completed within 1 minute and produce vcfs with no SVs/SNPs.

   This example declares the use of up to 3 threads.
 You can add threads via `-j`.

+  Please note that the default temporary directory is configured as `/run/user/UID`.
+Should this directory not exist on your system, you will need to specify an alternative directory by modifying the `memory_tmp_dir` parameter in `configs/base.yaml`.

 ### <a name="s_example"></a>Standalone example:
   To facilitate the processing of VCFs originating from different pipelines, we also provide standalone access to the PART algorithm and the Fill-Depth-Information process.